Wayne County DWI Court Process

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is your first court appearance and typically occurs within a few weeks of your arrest.
-The exact date will be on your citation.
+The arraignment is your first court appearance.
+It typically occurs within a few weeks of your arrest.
+At the arraignment, you will be formally advised of the charges against you and your rights.

 2. Pre-Trial Hearings